35percent/11tystarter/src/posts/half-a-billion-spent-on-aylesbury-estate-regeneration-and-not-a-council-home-in-sight.md

 Jan - April 2003         An Options Appraisal exercise carried out in the southwest corner of the estate (to be later known as Phase 1 – Site 1a) by Levitt Bernstein and Pollard Thomas Edwards Architects.

-Sept 2005    Council initiates a redevelopment strategy for a 'high quality, mixed tenurre urban area, subject to...full financial assessments'; a detailed project plan, with timescales, milesones and resource implications to be completed by the end of the year.
+Sept 2005    Council initiates a redevelopment strategy for a *'high quality, mixed tenurre urban area, subject to...full financial assessments'*; a detailed project plan, with timescales, milesones and resource implications to be completed by the end of the year.

 Dec 2005     Walworth Community Council considers outline planning permission for demolition Aylesbury Day Centre, garages and outbuildings, Boyson Rd, Bradenham Close and construction of 125 new dwellings, on south-west corner (05-CO-0161), in advance of planning committee meeting in 2006.